optimak/TweetSentimentClassification/README.md

-# NLP-Project Summary
-Uses Tweet Data to classify as positive or negative

-# Tweet Sentiment Classification

-In this NLP project, I perform tweet sentiment classification using logistic regression.
-The code takes a dataset of tweets and their corresponding sentiment labels and performs various preprocessing steps, feature extraction, and training of a logistic regression model.

-## Preprocessing

-1. The code starts by importing the necessary libraries and setting up the file paths for the dataset.
-2. The tweet text is read from the file `train_text.txt`, and the corresponding labels are read from `train_labels.txt`.
-3. Preprocessing steps are applied to the tweet text:
-   - Removing `@user` mentions and characters before that.
-   - Tokenizing the tweets into individual words.
-   - Removing stop words from the tweets.
-4. Empty tweets and tweets with zero characters are removed from the dataset.

-## Feature Extraction

-1. Three initial features (f10, f11, f12) are computed:
-   - f10: Log count of words in each tweet.
-   - f11: Log of the length of the longest word in each tweet.
-   - f12: Log count of words with 5 or more characters in each tweet.
-2. Two feature sets (f1, f2) are created by matching words from the tweets with pre-defined word lists:
-   - f1: Scores from an adjective word list (`adj_2000.tsv`).
-   - f2: Scores from a general word list (`f_words_2000.tsv`).
-3. Seven additional feature sets (f3-f9) are created by matching words from the tweets with pre-defined word lists specific to each feature set.
-4. All the feature sets are combined into a single feature matrix (Xtrain).

-## Logistic Regression

-1. The labels (sentiment values) are reshaped into a row vector (Ytrain).
-2. The logistic regression model is trained using batch gradient descent.
-3. The weights (W) of the logistic regression model are updated iteratively using the training data and learning rate (l_rate) for a specified number of iterations (iters).
-4. The sigmoid function is used to map the linear combination of features and weights to a probability score between 0 and 1.
-5. The cost function (log loss) is minimized to optimize the model's predictions.
-6. The trained logistic regression model is saved, along with the learned weights.

-## Usage

-To use this code for tweet sentiment classification:

-1. Prepare the dataset:
-   - Create `train_text.txt` file containing the tweet text.
-   - Create `train_labels.txt` file containing the corresponding sentiment labels.
-2. Modify the file paths in the code to match the locations of your dataset.
-3. Run the code to perform preprocessing, feature extraction, and training.
-4. The trained model and learned weights will be saved, which can be used for sentiment classification on new tweets.

-Note: The code assumes the availability of pre-defined word lists for feature extraction.
-You may need to adjust the code or provide your own word lists depending on your specific requirements.

-This README provides an overview of the code's functionality and usage.
-For more detailed and current information, refer to the `Tweet_Classification.py` code, comments and variable names.

-Happy sentiment classification!
+# 🌟 NLP Project Summary: Understanding Tweet Sentiment 🌟

+Hey there!
+Today, I want to share a project that dives into the world of natural language processing (NLP).
+We’re going to look at how to analyze tweets and determine whether they express positive or negative feelings.
+It’s all about making sense of the conversations happening online.

+## 📝 Tweet Sentiment Classification

+In this project, I use logistic regression to classify tweets based on their sentiment.
+It’s not just about crunching numbers; it’s about tapping into what people are feeling and sharing their thoughts with the world.

+### 🚀 Preprocessing

+Before we can analyze the tweets, we need to get them ready.
+Here’s how we do that:

+1. **Importing Libraries**: First, we bring in the libraries that we’ll need for the analysis.

+2. **Reading the Data**:
+   - We pull in the tweet text from `train_text.txt`.
+   - We match it with the sentiment labels from `train_labels.txt`.

+3. **Cleaning Up**:
+   - We remove @user mentions and other distractions, so we can focus on the content of the tweets.
+   - We break down the tweets into individual words, or tokens, to make them easier to analyze.
+   - We filter out common stop words that don’t add much meaning.
+   - Lastly, we get rid of any empty tweets, ensuring that every piece of data we analyze is useful.

+### 🔍 Feature Extraction

+Now that our tweets are clean, it’s time to extract features that help us understand their sentiment better:

+1. **Initial Features**:
+   - **f10**: We calculate the log count of words in each tweet.
+   - **f11**: We measure the log of the length of the longest word in each tweet.
+   - **f12**: We count the number of words with five or more characters—because sometimes, the longer words hold deeper meaning.

+2. **Creating Feature Sets**:
+   - **f1**: Scores from an adjective word list to capture emotional tone.
+   - **f2**: Scores from a general word list for a broader context.
+   - **f3 to f9**: We create several additional feature sets from specific word lists that further enrich our analysis.

+3. **Combining Features**:
+   - All of these features come together in a single feature matrix we call **Xtrain**.

+### 📈 Logistic Regression

+With our features ready, it’s time to train our model.
+Here’s the step-by-step:

+1. **Reshaping Labels**: We convert our sentiment labels into a format the model can work with, known as **Ytrain**.

+2. **Training the Model**:
+   - We use batch gradient descent to train our logistic regression model, improving it iteratively to get better predictions.
+   - We update our model’s weights using the training data and a learning rate.

+3. **Mapping and Optimizing**:
+   - We use the sigmoid function to translate our features into probabilities between 0 and 1.
+   - By minimizing the cost function, we optimize our model for more accurate predictions.

+4. **Saving Our Progress**:
+   - Once we’ve trained the model, we save it along with the learned weights, so we can use them later.

+### 📚 Usage

+Want to try this out yourself?
+Here’s what you need to do:

+1. **Prepare Your Dataset**:
+   - Create a `train_text.txt` file with the tweet text.
+   - Create a `train_labels.txt` file with the corresponding sentiment labels.

+2. **Modify File Paths**:
+   - Update the file paths in the code to match where your files are saved.

+3. **Run the Code**:
+   - Execute the code to carry out the preprocessing, feature extraction, and training.

+4. **Start Classifying**:
+   - With your trained model ready, you can classify new tweets and discover the sentiments behind them.

+---

+This README gives you an overview of the code and its capabilities.
+For a deeper dive, check out the [Tweet_Classification.py](#) code, where you’ll find more details in the comments and variable names.

+Let’s make sense of the conversations happening in the world—one tweet at a time.
+Happy coding! ✨